qtnc/6pad2/doc/python-scripting-api.md

 :	Place a text in the system clipboard. str getClipboardText():
-:	Return the contents of the system clipboard. void setCurrentDirectory(str newDir):
+:	Return the contents of the system clipboard. void include(str filename):
-:	Move the current directory.
-str getCurrentDirectory():
-:	Return the current directory. void include(str filename):
 :	Run a file.
-str msg(str key):
+void loadExtension(str extensionName)
+:	Load the specified extension; the name can be a python script to be included directly, a python module to be imported, or a C/C++ DLL extension. str msg(str key):
 :	Return the string associated to a given key in the translation file.
 Return the key itself if the string isn't found. setConfig(str key, str value, [Bool multiple=False]):